 Associate Lecturer Cambridge University Faculty of Medicine

-Mr Laing has active scientific research interests including working to establish robust criteria for measuring the effectiveness of surgical treatment of spinal disorders.
-He believes that a reliable and consistent measurement of patient experience and outcome is a critical factor in driving improvements.
-He has published over 40 papers in peer reviewed medical journals.
+I have active scientific research interests including working to establish robust criteria for measuring the effectiveness of surgical treatment of spinal disorders.
+I believe that a reliable and consistent measurement of patient experience and outcome is a critical factor in driving improvements.
+I have published over 40 papers in peer reviewed medical journals.

 I have 5 children who keep me busy.
 I play golf and tennis when time allows.